abinader96/DEIMKit/README.md

 ## Why DEIMKit?

-- Python instead of config files - Configure your model and dataset in a Python script instead of multiple config files.
+- **Pure Python Configuration** - No YAML or JSON files, just clean Python code
-- Easy to install and use on any platform - One liner installation.
-I've only tested on Linux and MacOS, but it should work on any platform.
+- **Cross-Platform Simplicity** - Single command installation on Linux, macOS, and Windows
-- Simple Python interface - Load a model, make predictions, train a model, all in a few lines of code.
+- **Intuitive API** - Load, train, and predict in just a few lines of code

 ## Supported Features